ScienceParkStudyGroup/2019-03-07-rnaseq-workshop/index.md

 <p id="requirements">
   <strong>Requirements:</strong> Participants must bring a laptop with a
   Linux, Mac or Windows operating system (not a tablet, Chromebook, etc.) that they have administrative privileges on.
-They should have a few specific software packages installed (listed
+They should have a few specific software packages installed (listed <a href="#setup">below</a>).
-  <a href="#setup">below</a>).
 They are also required to abide by
   {% if page.carpentry == "swc" %}
   Software Carpentry's
   {% elsif page.carpentry == "dc" %}
-  Data Carpentry's
+  the following
   {% elsif page.carpentry == "lc" %}
   Library Carpentry's
   {% endif %}